-There is still some way to go before it is treated on a par with physical health, but more and more employers are taking on board its importance and making sure their staff mental health is taken care of.
+This increased need for understanding around mental ill health means that an employer’s duty of care is increasingly important.
+Although there is some way to go before mental ill health is treated on a par with physical health, more and more employers are recognising its relevance and making sure staff mental health is looked after.

-As an employer, just like you would with someone who has a physical illness, you can make adjustments within the workplace to allow someone who is mentally ill to continue to perform their role effectively.
+In the same way as you would with someone who has a physical illness, you can make adjustments within the workplace to allow a member of staff who has mental ill health to perform their role effectively.

 As an overview, here are 5 reasonable adjustments you can make for employees suffering from mental health issues: